Three-Year Study Reveals the Dangers of Loot Boxes

 Age Restrictions and other Proposed Regulatory Solutions

-The research paper calls for regulation beyond loot boxes to cover all types of in-game chance-based mechanisms and paid reward systems, including currencies and direct purchasing.
-The study urges that a new gaming regulator should be created, and policymakers should start with making loot boxes an 18+ age-restricted product.
+The research paper calls for regulation beyond loot boxes to cover all types of in-game chance-based mechanisms and paid reward systems.
+Including currencies and direct purchasing.
+The study urges that a new gaming regulator should be created.
+And policymakers should start with making loot boxes an 18+ age-restricted product.

-While European countries which have regulated online gambling on their territories years ago are now looking to bring loot boxes under regulation, this subject has managed to stay below the radar in India, and the ongoing public discussion on the legal status of games of skill and games of chance, as explained in a 2022 report by Touchstone Partners, a leading Indian law firm.
+While European countries which have regulated online gambling on their territories years ago are now looking to bring loot boxes under regulation.
+This subject has managed to stay below the radar in India.
+And the ongoing public discussion on the legal status of games of skill and games of chance.
+As explained in a 2022 report by Touchstone Partners, a leading Indian law firm.

 Considering that paid reward systems and chance-based mechanics have undoubtedly played a major role in helping the country’s online gaming industry reach a market size of $1.5 billion in 2020 and have experts project it to grow to $5 billion by 2025, they are bound to attract the attention of desi policymakers sooner or later.